maxpat78/w32lex/README.md

 `quote` functions similar to those found in the builtin `shlex.py` module, but suitable for the Windows world.

-It was tested against optimum [mslex](https://github.com/smoofra/mslex project) and it gives the same results, except that only the equivalent CommandLineToArgvW parser is implemented, not the CMD.EXE (Windows command prompt) one.
+It was tested against optimum [mslex](https://github.com/smoofra/mslex) project and it gives the same results, except that only the equivalent CommandLineToArgvW parser is implemented, not the CMD.EXE (Windows command prompt) one.